veevo/dev/content/spiritism/councils/index.md

 ---
 title: Spiritist Councils and Federations
-description: Spiritist Councils and Federations are organizations that foster and promote the Spiritist Doctrine.
+description: Spiritist Councils and Federations are organizations that foster and promote the Spiritist Doctrine around the World.
+Read to understand what are their objectives.
 date: "2018-11-30"
 image: "images/contact.jpg"
 ---

 ## Introduction
-Spiritist Councils and Federation have as objective, to promote, unify and foster the Spiritist Doctrine in each country.
+Spiritist Councils and Federation have as objective, to promote, unify and foster the [Spiritist Doctrine](/spiritism) in each country.

 All federations are represented on the [International Spiritist Council](https://cei-spiritistcouncil.com/) (ISC), an organization that supports the Spiritist movement in each country.
 The ISC has regional departments having as objective to work together with the representatives from each country.